The University recognizes that:

 Delinquent Rental Accounts and Collections Process

-Delinquent Lease Rental Accounts
+Delinquent Lease and Long-Term Use Agreement Rental Accounts

-Nonpayment of rent or other amounts due pursuant to the terms of the lease is typically a default and cause for lease termination.
-Each agreement will specify when a late fee is added for late rent payments (typically 5 days after the due date), and when interest, typically retroactive to the due date, accrues to the rental account (typically if payment not received within 30 days of due date).
-The final lease will specify how payments received on delinquent accounts will be applied, typically first to the late charge, then the interest, then to the base rent due.
+The Real Estate Office with the support of University Services Finance, is responsible for managing the rental account and collections process for Leases and Use Agreements managed by the Real Estate Office.
+Nonpayment of rent or other amounts due pursuant to the terms of the Lease or Use Agreement is typically considered a default and cause for termination.
+Each agreement will specify when a late fee is charged for late rent payments and when interest accrues to the rental account.
+Typically, rent is considered late 10 days after the due date, and interest is retroactively accrued if payment is not received within 30 days of the due date.
+The Lease or Use Agreement will specify how payments are applied to delinquent accounts.
+The payment is most often applied first to the late charge, then to the interest, and then to the base rent due.

 Collection Process for Delinquent Rents